ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 Depending on how long you ran the simulator, the number of files on {{site.data.keyword.cos_short}} has certainly grown.
 You will now act as an investigator answering audit or compliance questions by combining {{site.data.keyword.sqlquery_short}} with your log file.
 The benefit of using {{site.data.keyword.sqlquery_short}} is that the log file is directly accessible - no additional transformations or database servers are necessary.

-If you prefer not to wait for the simulator to send all log messages, upload a [sample CSV file](https://github.com/IBM-Cloud/kafka-log-simulator/blob/master/data/http-logs_20191031_143106.csv.gz) to {{site.data.keyword.cos_short}} to get started immediately.
-You can use the {{site.data.keyword.cos_short}} plugin for the {{site.data.keyword.cloud_notm}} CLI to upload the file to the bucket: `ibmcloud cos upload --bucket <YOUR_BUCKET_NAME> --key logs/http-logs_20191031_143106.csv.gz  --file http-logs_20191031_143106.csv.gz --region us-geo`.
-{: tip}

 1. Retrieve the Object SQL URL from the logs file.
    * From the [Resource List](https://{DomainName}/resources?search=log-analysis), select the `log-analysis-cos` service instance.